RyanRizzoGithub/Generative-Artwork/README.md

 # Generative Artwork By Ryan Rizzo

 - Recursion
 This program generates a piece of art using a tile system.
-Each quadrent of each tile will have a random shape, or will create a new tile of a quarter the size.
+Each quadrant of each tile will have a random shape, or will create a new tile of a quarter the size.
 ![Recursion](https://user-images.githubusercontent.com/89487878/211170807-87010a59-c3f1-4d3a-9496-cac70132ad0f.jpeg)

 - Displacement